-A 60-game regular season means we haven't had the proper amount of time to separate the elite from the very good, meaning we have a crowded field in many regular-season award races.
-None is more intriguing than the National League Cy Young race.
+A 60-game regular season means we have not had the proper amount of time to separate the elite from the very good, meaning we have a crowded race in many regular season award categories, none more intriguing than the National League Cy Young.

 Jacob deGrom, New York Mets